Nitish950/NITISH-SWAMI-PORTFOLIO/README.md

 * Imported the data of 500 students
 * Used pandas, sklearn, numpy and matplolib libraries
-* Relation between factors such as GRE and TOEFL scores were studied along with university rating
+* Explored the relationship between various factors such as GRE and TOEFL scores were studied along with university rating
 * Optimized linear and random forest regressors to suit the best model
 * Most influential parameters were determined using regression analysis